-InsuResilience supports a number of projects and programs related to climate risk insurance across the globe.
-The ambitious goal of providing access to insurance for up to 400 million additional people by 2020 cannot be achieved by individual measures, but requires a comprehensive strategy and a range of instruments and projects in different regions, as well as the expertise of different actors.
+The InsuResilience Global Partnership supports a number of projects and programs related to climate and disaster risk finance and insurance across the globe.
+The ambitious goal of providing financial protection against climate and disaster risk for up to 500 million additional people by 2025 cannot be achieved by individual measures but requires a comprehensive strategy and a range of instruments and projects in different regions, as well as the expertise of different actors.

-The initiative builds upon experience gained in Africa, Latin America and the Caribbean to expand existing and set up new insurance schemes in vulnerable regions.
-Furthermore, climate risk insurance arrangements are being integrated into both national and regional climate risk management strategies and supplemented by targeted measures to develop insurance markets in the above-mentioned regions.
+The initiative builds upon experience gained in Africa, Latin America and the Caribbean to expand existing and set up new risk finance instruments in vulnerable regions.
+The Partnership promotes the integration of these instruments into overarching climate policy and supports targeted measures to develop sustainable insurance markets in the vulnerable countries.

 Direct insurance schemes are implemented on a micro level, insuring households and enterprises individually against risks such as harvest loss from flooding.
 Fast insurance payouts help to cover the losses of affected individuals and their families in the case of an extreme weather event.

-InsuResilience also supports different funds, which do not offer insurance policies themselves but use financial resources, for example, to:
+Donors under the InsuResilience Global Partnership support various programmes, which do not offer insurance policies themselves but use financial resources, for example, to:

-InsuResilience complements its engagement with supporting measures, to ensure comprehensive climate risk management to increase the resilience of both states and individuals against climate risks.
-These include improving climate data and information systems, supporting contingency planning and raising awareness of climate risk insurance solutions among affected populations and political and private stakeholders.
+The InsuResilience Global Partnership complements its engagement with supporting measures, to promote comprehensive climate risk management to increase the resilience of both states and individuals against climate risks.
+These include improving climate data and information systems, supporting contingency planning, and sharing knowledge on linking risk finance with broader resilience measures.